MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-multi-select.md

 ![Single data point selected](media/desktop-multi-select/multi-select_01.png)

 With multi-select, you can now select more than one data point in your **Power BI Desktop** report page, and highlight the results across the visuals on the page.
 This is equivalent to an **and** statement, or functionality, such as "highlight results for Idaho **and** Virginia".
 To multi-select data points in visuals, simply use **CTRL+Click** to select multiple data points.
+Clicking them a second time will de-select them.
 The following image shows **multiple data points** selected (multi-select).

 ![Multiple data points selected](media/desktop-multi-select/multi-select_02.png)

+# Create a selection rectangle to select multiple data elements in visuals

+You can also click and drag across a visual's plot area while holding down the **CTRL** key to create a selection rectangle.
+When you let go of the mouse, all points overlapping the selection rectangle will be selected.
+Your previous selections will be preserved, and already-selected data points will be unselected — it will be as though you held down the Ctrl key and individually clicked every single point that overlaps the selection rectangle.

+If you click and drag while holding down the Shift key instead, your previous selections will be preserved, but this time your already-selected data points will remain selected — this key is strictly for adding data points to your selection, not removing.

+As always, you can clear your current selection by clicking an empty space on the plot area (without holding down any key).

+When viewing a report, in addition to the above controls, you will be able to create a selection rectangle with a simple click and drag within a visual.
+This action will count as starting a new selection and will not preserve your currently selected points.

+The following visuals support rectangle select:
+- Line charts
+- Area charts
+- Scatter charts
+- Bar and column charts
+- Line and column combo charts

+> [!NOTE]
+> This feature is in preview.
+Turn it on in the Preview features section of the Options menu.
+When viewing a report in the Service, rectangle select will be enabled only if the preview feature was enabled when the report was saved and published on Desktop.
+While this feature is in preview, the number of data points you can select at once is limited to 300.

-This sounds like a simple capability, but it opens up all sorts of opportunities when creating, sharing, and interacting with reports.
+Multi-selection sounds like a simple capability, but it opens up all sorts of opportunities when creating, sharing, and interacting with reports.

 ## Next steps